 FEMS subscribes to the Wellcome Statements on the novel COVID-19 virus and will make all research in our journals related to the COVID-19 outbreak fully Open Access.
 This event has the potential to show the value and impact of scientific collaboration.

-Updated: For the safety and welfare of our attendees and staff during the SARS-CoV2/COVID-19 pandemic, FEMS has cancelled all physical events in 2020.
-We are organizing an online conference, to be held provisionally end October.
-Read more here.
-All FEMS events to be held in 2021 are currently scheduled to go ahead as planned, following an assessment of circumstances and risks involved.
+Updated: For the safety and welfare of our attendees and staff during the SARS-CoV2/COVID-19 pandemic, FEMS has cancelled all physical events in 2020 and 2021.
+All FEMS events to be held in 2022 are currently scheduled to go ahead as planned, following an assessment of circumstances and risks involved.
 The safety and welfare of our attendees and staff is our top priority.
 Consequently, FEMS will continue to review the advice and information from the relevant professional and governmental bodies who are monitoring the situation and update participants regularly.

 FEMS will follow all government, World Health Organization (WHO) and National Institute for Public Health and the Environment (RIVM) recommendations on the potential impact of COVID-19 on international events.